 Brent Clevlen - Manager

 Brent Clevlen was named Field Manager of the Cleburne Railroaders on November 9, 2018.
-The 2019 season will be his first at the helm of the Railroaders.
+The 2020 season will be his second at the helm of the Railroaders.

 Following a record-setting career as a player, Clevlen made his managerial debut in 2018 with the Wichita Wingnuts, leading the club to a 61-39 record.
 That mark was the best in American Association history for a team that did not qualify for the postseason, as the Wingnuts finished 1.5 games behind the eventual champion Kansas City T-Bones for the final playoff spot in the South Division.